Which flights are suspended or delayed at Dubai and Abu Dhabi airports? | The National

 Several flights to and from Zayed International Airport in Abu Dhabi and Dubai International Airport continue to be affected as result.

-At Zayed International Airport, delayed flights on Sunday included Etihad Airways' EY395 from Colombo, EY379 from Male, EY411 from Phuket, EY403 from Bangkok and EY842 from Moscow Sheremetyevo.
+At Zayed International Airport, cancelled arrivals on Monday included Etihad Airways' EY596 and EY594 from Tel Aviv and EY008 from Boston.

-Flights were operating normally at Dubai airport on Sunday morning, although there were some delays and schedule adjustments.
-The UAE's airspace was temporarily closed last Tuesday morning as a "precautionary measure" amid continuing attacks from Iran.
+Flights were operating normally at Dubai airport on Monday morning, although there were some delays and schedule adjustments.

+Emirates airline said previously that it was operating a reduced flight schedule and urged travellers to check their flight status, even after they check in.
+The airline is offering customers who booked to travel between February 28 and April 15 the option to rebook on alternate flights until May 31 or request a full refund for free.

+For Etihad, tickets issued for travel between February 28 and April 15 can be rebooked free of charge on alternate flights until May 15 or refunded.